Most interesting landmarks of Jamaica

 - YS Falls – Saint Elizabeth.
 Secluded, some 37 m tall waterfall with seven cascades.
 Waterfall is fed by natural springs.

 - Hellshire Hills – Saint Catherine.
-Some of the largest and most interesting dry forests in Caribbean, with 53 endemic species of plants and many endemic animals, such as Jamaican iguana (Cyclura collei) and skink Mabuya mabouya.
+Some of the largest and most interesting dry forest in Caribbean, with 53 endemic species of plants and many endemic animals, such as Jamaican iguana (Cyclura collei) and skink Mabuya mabouya.

 - Portland Ridge – Clarendon.
 Dry limestone forest with many endemic species of plants and animals, such as tree frog Eleutherodactylus cavernicola, two thunder snakes Trophidophis stullae and Trophidophis jamaicensis, and the endemic Blue-Tailed Galliwasp (Celestus duquesneyi).